v1

 Create a pipeline and release flow

-Pipelines on Northflank allow you to create and manage complex workflows, deploying your code in different stages for development, staging, and production.
+Pipelines on Northflank allow you to manage your project's resources for different environments, from development through to production.

-You can create a release flow for each pipeline stage to manage your releases, including promoting builds, backing up databases, and running migrations.
-Release flows can be automatically run using Git or webhook triggers, and can replace the CI/CD settings for individual services and jobs.
+You can create a release flow for each pipeline stage, to deploy and promote builds, back up databases, and run jobs.
+Release flows can be automatically run using Git or webhook triggers, and replaces CI/CD for individual services and jobs.

 A pipeline overview in the Northflank application